Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 **Knowledge repositories**

-Information retrieval can be significantly enriched by the use of established knowledge repositories that can provide enormous amounts of organized empirical data for modeling and relevance calculations.
+Similarity calculations can be significantly enriched by the use of external resources that provide relationships between words, documents, or concepts present in specific domains.
+Established corpora, such as the Brown Corpus and
-Established corpora, such as the Brown Corpus and Lancaster--Oslo--Bergen Corpus, are one type of such preprocessed repositories.
+Lancaster--Oslo--Bergen Corpus, are one type of such preprocessed repositories.